xenorio/ScamAway/README.md

 - Set your bot token in ``config.default.js``
 - Start the bot with ``node index.js``

+## Support
+For support and general talk about this project, head to the [Discord server](https://discord.xenorio.xyz)

 ## Contributing
 If you want to contribute, please use the ``dev`` branch as upstream